Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Data-driven deep learning based methods

-FCN and its variants have been extended to 3D for voxel classification, for instance, a 3D CNN consisting of two interconnected pathways, specifically, a convolutional and deconvolutional pathway, was proposed by \citet{brosch2016deep} for multiple sclerosis lesion segmentation in MRI.
+FCN and its variants have been extended to 3D for voxel classification.
+There have been several attempts to the application of FCNs in 3D MRI segmentation in the medical literature \citep{brosch2016deep, chang2016fully, shen2017boundary, shen2017efficient}.
+For instance, a 3D CNN consisting of two interconnected pathways, specifically a convolutional and deconvolutional pathway, was proposed in \citep{brosch2016deep} for multiple sclerosis lesion segmentation in MRI.
 They connected the first convolution layer and the last deconvolution layer through a single skip connection as a joint learning strategy of the feature extraction and prediction pathways and achieved superior performance when compared with five publicly available methods for this task.
-In the study by \citet{dolz20183d}, a 3D FCN model capable of performing volume-to-volume learning to segment subcortical structure is proposed to combat the computational and memory requirements in regular 3D CNN.
-They investigated the effect of small kernels which enabled deeper architectures and achieved promising results.
+The FCN architecture was later modified in \citep{ronneberger2015u}, named U-Net, to improve volume-to-volume learning and yield more precise segmentations, which will be discussed next.